jup-ag/space-station/docs/4-dex-integration/1-integration-guidelines.md

 Our top priority is securing best prices, best token selection for our users, so we will focus on DEXes that will bring the most benefits to our users.

-:::tip We do not charge fees for integration.
+:::tipWe do not charge fees for integration.
 :::

 ## Guidelines